ysk1020/Embedded-c/Embedded_STM32/README.md

 **Description:** Use EXTI to toggle the LED if the push button was shortly pressed.
 If the button is pressed and held for 5 seconds, the LED should start blinking.

+# Lab 4: Timer and PWM:
+This repository contains C embedded code for various tasks involving LED toggling, button checking, and PWM control on STM32 microcontrollers.

+## Task 1: Toggle LEDs with Different Frequencies

+**Description:** Write code to toggle three LEDs.
+Toggle one LED with a frequency of 1Hz inside the while loop and toggle the other two LEDs with frequencies of 10Hz and 20Hz using two different Timer interrupts (TIM14 and TIM16).

+## Task 2: Check User Button

+**Description:** Write code to check the user button.
+If the button is pressed once, the LED is ON for about 10 seconds and then OFF.
+If the button is pressed twice, the LED blinks for 5 seconds and then turns OFF.

+## Task 3: Change LED Brightness using PWM

+**Description:** Write code to change the brightness of two LEDs using PWM.
+The frequency is set to 1 kHz, and the duty cycle changes every 20 milliseconds from 20% to 100% and then back down.